 Is business intelligence the subset of business analytics?

 Numerous proponents argue that business intelligence is merely a small part of business analytics.
-Business analytics is the go-to tool which encompasses information management, data warehousing, and predictive analytics.
-The argument favors business analytics as business intelligence is just a descriptive part of data analysis.
+Business analytics is the go-to tool that encompasses information management, data warehousing, and predictive analytics.
+The argument favors analytics as business intelligence is just a descriptive part of data analysis.

 Is business analytics the subset of business intelligence?

 However, some argue that business intelligence is merely a user-facing, self-service end of BI.
 The dashboards and displays are customized to each business’s tailored requirements.
 Additionally, many ERP packages allow employees to store, retrieve, and analyze available information to generate their own dashboards to assess business performance.

 Although there may be a lot of similarities between them, business intelligence uses past data to optimize the current or future operations, whereas business analytics analyzes the past and makes a prediction for the future.
 Despite their differences, the fact is not if one is superior to the other, rather what the business needs.
 Companies looking to improve operations and increase efficiency may be well-served by business intelligence tools.
 On the other hand, if the business processes or model requires a significant overhaul business analytics should be the go-to tool.
 Also, companies working on extensive data sets and need data warehousing and intuitive reporting must use business intelligence tools.

 For more information on the differences, top business analytics tools, and best business intelligence tools: